goutham/magic-bits/README.md

 magic-bits
 ==========

-Magic-bitboards for Chess -- a header-only C++ library to aid in developing super fast move-generation and evaluation routines in chess programs.
+A C++ header-only library to aid in developing super fast move-generation and evaluation routines in chess programs.

 ## Background